gruppe-adler/grad-gpsTracker/README.md

-# GRAD GPS Tracker (WIP)
+# GRAD GPS Tracker
-This will provide a GPS Tracker dialog with a basic API.
+GPS Tracker dialog with a basic API.

 ## Dependencies
 * [CBA_A3](https://github.com/CBATeam/CBA_A3)